Diana Avsaragova: Early career

 At the Emir Fighting Championship tournament, which took place in December 2017, Jojua fought for the championship belt, and she managed to agree with the organizers to include Avsaragova in the card - everyone was satisfied.
 The former participant of the wrestling battles was also matched with a debutante, Alina Makarova, who lasted less than two minutes, falling into the armbar.
 It seemed that such a bright performance promises Diana a bright future, but she soon suffered a knee injury and dropped out of competitive sports until 2019.

 After rehabilitation and preparation, Diana performed at the Titan Global Championship, against Anna Lurchenkova, with whom they had a full three-round duel.
 Having won another victory, the native of Nart got a manager who began to look for interesting offers for her.
-Some Russian leagues, as well as Invicta FC, considered Avsaragova's candidacy, but due to the pandemic, her next fights were canceled one after another.
-While training at home and watching what was happening in the world of mixed martial arts, the athlete received a call from her representative who asked if she wanted to fight in Bellator?
-The answer was yes.
+Some Russian leagues, as well as Invicta FC, considered Avsaragova's candidacy, but due to the pandemic, her next fights were canceled.

 Bellator MMA

-In December 2019, she signed a 6-fight contract with Bellator MMA.
+In December 2019, she signed a six-fight contract with Bellator MMA.

 In her Bellator debut at Bellator 256 on April 9, 2021, Avsaragova defeated Tara Graff in 29-seconds via knockout.

 Avsaragova faced Gabriella Gulfin on July 16, 2021, at Bellator 262.
 She won the bout via split decision.
 4 out of 4 media scores gave it to Diana.

 Avsaragova was scheduled to face Ashley Deen on March 12, 2022, at Bellator 276.
 The week of the event, Deen tested positive for COVID-19 and was replaced by Kyra Batara.
 Avsaragova won the bout via unanimous decision.

 Avsaragova faced Alejandra Lara on February 4, 2023, at Bellator 290.
 At the weigh-ins, Avsaragova missed weight for her bout, coming in at 128.8 pounds, 2.8 pounds over the flyweight non-title fight limit.
 The bout proceeded at catchweight and Avsaragova was fined 25% of her purse which went to Lara.
 Avsaragova won the close bout via split decision.
 5 out of 7 media scores gave it to Lara.

+Avsaragova faced Justine Kish on August 11, 2023, at Bellator 298.
+At weigh-ins, Avsaragova weighed in at 127.2 pounds, 1.2 pounds over the Flyweight non-title limit.
+Due to this, the bout proceeded at catchweight and she was fined 20 percent of her purse, which went to Kish.
+She lost the fight via unanimous decision.

+Professional Fighters League

+On February 18, 2025, the promotion officially revealed that Avsaragova joined the 2025 PFL Women's Flyweight Tournament.

+In the quarterfinal, Avsaragova faced Elona Dana on April 11, 2025, at PFL 2.
+She lost the fight via neck crank in round one.

+Personal life

+Diana has younger sister and an older brother named Davud, the latter of whom also acts as her cornerman.
+She is currently learning how to speak English.
+In 2023, she married ARB combatant and former fighter Elbrus Maliev.